heywoodlh/dockerfiles/nix/README.md

 ```
 docker run -it --rm docker.io/heywoodlh/nix:latest nix run nixpkgs#hello
 ```

+### Statically linked Lix

+The nixStatic package is a bit neglected, see [Build failure: nixStatic (bash: Argument list too long)](https://github.com/NixOS/nixpkgs/issues/357949).
+This image also provides a statically linked [Lix](https://lix.systems) target that should serve as a drop-in replacement for Nix.

+Use these tags for an image with statically linked Lix:
+- `docker.io/heywoodlh/nix:lix`
+- `docker.io/heywoodlh/nix:lix-${version}`

+### Statically linked Nix

 There is also a static Nix image with the `static` tag: